 • You do not own your RV outright (i.e., you took out a loan to finance the purchase)

 • Your RV is a rental vehicle

-Financed RVs are generally required to carry full coverage because lenders want reimbursement on their loan in case of a loss.
+Financed RVs are generally required by the financial lien-holder to carry full coverage because lenders want reimbursement on their loan in case of a loss.
 If you do not purchase full coverage, your lender could take out an insurance policy on the vehicle and send you the bill.
-Lender-purchased insurance typically comes with much higher premiums and no liability, so taking responsibility for your investment is a smart decision!
+Lender-purchased insurance typically comes with much higher premiums and no liability, so taking responsibility for your own insurance is a smart financial decision.

-Rental RVs are your responsibility while in your possession.
-It is important to make sure you have insurance coverage on the RV.
-Check with your auto insurance carrier to see if coverage extends to an RV you are renting.
-RV rental dealers usually either automatically include insurance in the price of the rental or have short-term policies available for purchase.
+Rental RVs are your responsibility while in your possession, so it's important to make sure you have insurance coverage on the RV.
+Check with your auto insurance carrier to see if coverage extends to a rental RV.
+If not, the RV rental dealers usually either automatically include insurance in the price of the rental or have short-term policies available for purchase.

-• Your RV is only towable not drivable (class C)
+• Your RV is only towable, but not drivable (class C).

-• You own your RV outright with no financing and live in a state where RV insurance is not required by law
+• You own your RV outright with no financing and live in a state where RV insurance or liability insurance is not required by law.

 Towable RVs include fifth wheels, pop-ups, and travel trailers.
 Liability insurance is generally extended from your car insurance policy to your RV when you are towing it.
 For instance, if your camper somehow comes unhitched from your truck and damages some property, your auto insurance liability will cover the costs.
 Because liability is covered under your car insurance, the state does not require insurance on towable RVs.